 Did you know that some developmental experts believe that learning language starts in the womb?
 With the cadence of your voice, it's possible your baby is hearing your accent, inflection, and more while you're pregnant.
-Once born, language development really takes off and just by spending time talking to your baby, you're helping her learn more every day.
+Once born, language development really takes off.
+Just by spending time talking to your baby, you're helping her learn more every day.

 Even before babies can actually talk, they are able to communicate.
 You help this process along by speaking to your baby regularly.
-Don't use baby talk, but speak in conversational, friendly tones that are pleasant to listen to.
-You may not realize it, but your baby is paying attention to your every move—and sound.
+Don't use baby talk; instead, speak in conversational, friendly tones that are pleasant to listen to.
+You may not realize it, but your baby is paying attention to your every move and sound.

 Your baby's development is moving forward at a rapid pace and even though she still can't talk, her understanding of the role of language has increased.
 She now realizes that talking is a way to communicate and relate to each other.
 Keep eye contact with your baby as you talk to her and watch her try to mimic the sounds you make.
 When she tries to repeat your sounds, repeat them back to her.
 This reinforcement lets your baby know that she has communicated with you, which is an important part of her development.

 Your baby will be trying out words on her own as she gets older and understands more about language.
-You'll hear her say things like "dada" or "baba" – before you'll hear "mama" only because the 'd' and 'b' sounds require less mouth control at this age.
+You'll likely hear her say things, like "dada" or "baba," before you'll hear "mama" only because the 'd' and 'b' sounds require less mouth control at this age.
 When you speak in anger, your baby is now old enough to get that your tone is unhappy.
 She may even cry in response.
 When you're happy, and speak in happy tones, you'll get a grin in response.
 She's starting to realize that language and emotion go hand in hand.